moeffman/bootloader/README.md

-# STM32G0 Bootloader
+# bootloader

-A lightweight USART-based bootloader for STM32G0 microcontrollers.

-## Features

-- UART (USART) firmware update
-- CRC32 validation using STM32 hardware CRC
+A simple STM32G071RB bootloader written in bare-metal C.

+- Receives firmware over USART (using the python script in flash)
-- Flash programming and jump to application
+- Validates with CRC32 before jumping to application
-- Minimal startup code and linker script
-- Works with Python upload script

-## Hardware

-- Tested on STM32G071RB Nucleo board
-- Should work on other STM32G0 series with minimal changes

-## Getting Started

-WIP
+WIP.
+A proper README coming at a later date